aws-amplify/docs/js/tutorials/building-ionic-4-apps/index.md

 }
 ```

-Now, if you run *amplify status* you will see that your changes to the schema file is noticed by the CLI, and you have an 'Update' operation is waiting to be deployed in your next deployment (amplify push):
+Now, if you run *amplify status*, you will notice that your update to the schema file is picked up by the CLI, and you have an 'Update' operation waiting to be deployed in your next deployment (amplify push):

 ```console
 $ amplify Status